sosaucily/twitterclient/README.md

 ![Alt text](./twitterclient_2.gif?raw=true "Optional Title")

+Twitter Client part 2 (week 4):
+Got all the requireds done.
+Took about 10 hrs

+Hamburger menu
+* Dragging anywhere in the view should reveal the menu.
+* The menu should include links to your profile, the home timeline, and the mentions view.
+* The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.

+Profile page
+* Contains the user header view
+* Contains a section with the users basic stats: # tweets, # following, # followers

+Home Timeline
+* Tapping on a user image should bring up that user's profile page

 Was able to get all the required features:

 * User can sign in using OAuth login flow